jenesaisdiq/Adequate-Microscope/README.md

 ## Phone to Objective Adapters
 ![Objective Adapter](/Pixel3/Pixel3_to_RMS_objective.jpg)
 These are organized by type of phone.
+Currently so far there is only `/Pixel3`.

+Need another phone?
+Submit an issue!
+Made one yourself?
+Submit a PR or send it my way!
+Want to make one?
+Searching [Thingiverse](https://www.thingiverse.com/) for phone cases is a great start.

-Currently there is only `/Pixel3` The `_to_RMS` design is sized to take an M25 to RMS adapter, and then the RMS-threaded objective screws into that.
+The `_to_RMS` design is sized to take an M25 to RMS adapter, and then the RMS-threaded objective screws into that.
 No reason you couldn't resize that inner diameter and go direct, though.

 ## Phone to Stereo Zoom Microscope